cccwam/ift6759-project1-public/README.md

         * "online": Means that the model does not have a .hdf5 file and it will be loaded without any predefined weights.
 * data_loader
+    * definition:
+        * module: The Python module that contains the definition for the data_loader that should be used
+        * name: The Python name that is the data_loader definition
     * hyper_params: The hyper parameters for the data_loader
     * should_preprocess_data: This parameter is only supported using evaluator.py, it is not supported for trainer.py.
 If one wants to pre-process data before using trainer.py, one must use tools/netcdf_crop.py